Ljubljana: Demographics

+Ljubljana has about 300,000 inhabitants as of 2024.

 In 1869, Ljubljana had about 22,600 inhabitants, a figure that grew to almost 60,000 by 1931.

+As of the 2022 census, Ljubljana had a population of 293,218 in the city proper.

 At the 2002 census, 39% of Ljubljana inhabitants were Catholic; 30% had no religion, an unknown religion or did not reply; 19% atheist; 6% Eastern Orthodox; 5% Muslim; and the remaining 0.7% Protestant or another religion.

 Approximately 91% of the population speaks Slovene as their primary native language.
 The second most-spoken language is Bosnian, with Serbo-Croatian being the third most-spoken language.

 Education

 Primary education

 In Ljubljana today there are over 50 public elementary schools with over 20,000 pupils.
 This also includes an international elementary school for foreign pupils.
 There are two private elementary schools: a Waldorf elementary school and a Catholic elementary school.
 In addition, there are several elementary music schools.

 Historically the first school in Ljubljana belonged to Teutonic Knights and was established in the 13th century.
 It originally accepted only boys; girls were accepted from the beginning of the 16th century.
 Parochial schools are attested in the 13th century, at St. Peter's Church and at Saint Nicholas's Church, the later Ljubljana Cathedral.
 Since 1291, there were also trade-oriented private schools in Ljubljana.
-In the beginning of the 17th century, there were six schools in Ljubljana and later three.
+At the beginning of the 17th century, there were six schools in Ljubljana and later three.
 A girls' school was established by Poor Clares, followed in 1703 by the Ursulines.
 Their school was for about 170 years the only public girls' school in Carniola.
 These schools were mainly private or established by the city.

 In 1775, the Austrian Empress Maria Theresa proclaimed elementary education obligatory and Ljubljana got its normal school, intended as a learning place for teachers.
 In 1805, the first state music school was established in Ljubljana.
 In the time of Illyrian Provinces, "école primaire", a unified four-year elementary school program with a greater emphasis on Slovene, was introduced.
 The first public schools, unrelated to religious education, appeared in 1868.